allevo/gathering/README.md

 ### The backend
 Each backend should be "derived" from Sender class.
 This is because the interface remains stable on possible future changes.

-When you create a new backend, there're three method to override:
+When you create a new backend, there're three methods to override:
  * *constructor* is used to store some configuration or setup something.
  * *send* is used to send the statistics to your backend.
- * *close* is used when the daemon is closing to tear down something.
+ * *close* is used when the daemon is closing and you want tear down something.

 Probably you are interested in send method.
 This is the most important method and is used to send the statistics to your backend.
 For example to ElasticSeach or Graphite.

-An example is provided to Stdout backend that print all statistics to output.
+The simpliest example is Stdout backend that prints all statistics to output.
+You should start from it.

 The backend send menthod has three paramenters:
- * *data* is the aggregated data already analized by this daemon.
+ * *data* is the aggregated data already analized by Gathering.
- * *flushTime* is the date when the daemon requests to each backend to send the stats.
+ * *flushTime* is the date when Gathering requests to each backend to send the stats.
  * *callback* is a function that should be called when you are sure that your backend stores the stats.

-It's important you implement this menthod as async as possible to perform better when some messages arrive when your backend is flushing.
+It's important you implement this menthod as async as possible to perform better when some messages arrive when your backend flushes.

 You can pass an error to the callback.
 It'll be printed to stdout.

 ## TODO
  * Aggregator is changable from configuration.
  * ~~Add gauge~~
  * Choose which stats is calculated
+ * Add TCP admin interface
  * ~~Implement Graphite backend~~
  * ~~Add os stats~~
  * ~~Implement ElasticSeach backend~~